-How effective is Lexapro for Depressed Mood? (by duration, gender, age)
+How effective is Lexapro for Depressed Mood? (a real world drug study)

 Summary: